potocpav/python-concur/README.md

 * [PyPI](https://pypi.org/project/concur/)
 * [Changelog](https://github.com/potocpav/python-concur/tree/master/CHANGELOG.md)

-Concur is a Python UI framework based on synchronous generators.
+Concur is a Python GUI framework based on synchronous generators.

 It is a port of [Concur for Purescript](https://github.com/ajnsit/purescript-concur), implemented on top of the [Dear ImGui](https://github.com/ocornut/imgui) C++ UI library.